+'''

-''' $ svn commit -m "Corrected number of cheese slices."
+$ svn commit -m "Corrected number of cheese slices."

 Sending sandwich.txt

+Transmitting file data .

+Committed revision 3.

+'''

 However, if you've been composing your log message in some other text file as you work, you may want to tell Subversion to get the message from that file by passing its filename as the value of the --file (-F) option: